geoschem/integrated_methane_inversion/docs/source/getting-started/imi-config-file.rst

    :class: tight-table

    * - ``KalmanMode``
-     - Boolean for using Kalman filter
+     - Boolean for running the IMI using a Kalman filter for continuous updates (``true``) or using a single inversion (``false``).
+See more details about Kalman Mode in the `Kalman filter documentation <../advanced/kalman-filter-mode.html>`_.
    * - ``UpdateFreqDays``
-     - Number of days
+     - Number of days in each Kalman filter update cycle eg. ``7`` days.
    * - ``NudgeFactor``
-     - Nudge factor
+     - Fraction of original prior emissions to use in the prior for each Kalman filter update (eg. ``0.1``).
+See Kalman mode documentation for more details.

 State vector
 ~~~~~~~~~~~~